 Students who get a high school credential from a Johnston County high school in 2023 or 2024 can attend Johnston Community College for up to two years tuition-free.

-The college is assisting with the full cost of tuition and fees for 2022 high school graduates.
+The college is assisting with the full cost of tuition and fees for 2024 and continuing 2023 JoCo Promise recipients.
 Eligible students must be North Carolina residents as defined by the Residency Determination Service.
-Eligibility extends to those who earn their high school equivalency and those who are home-schooled.
-Career & College Promise, Early College, and Career and Technical Leadership Academy students also qualify.
+Eligibility extends to those who earn their high school equivalency and those who are home schooled.
+Career & College Promise, Early College, and Career and Technical Leadership Academy graduates also qualify.

-Students will be responsible for the cost of textbooks, supplies, and program-specific fees.
+Students will be responsible for the cost of textbooks, digital textbooks, lab kits, supplies, and program-specific fees.

 Students must meet the following requirements to qualify for this program:

-- Graduate from a North Carolina high school or earn a High School Equivalency in 2022.
+- Graduate from a Johnston County high school or earn a High School Equivalency in 2023 or 2024.

 - Be admitted to a curriculum program

 - Complete the Free Application for Federal Student Aid (FAFSA) (JCC's school code is 009336.) *FAFSA required each school year.

 - Be a resident of North Carolina as determined by the Residency Determination Service